 Data are self-reported by health department representatives and may reflect differences in awareness, perspective and interpretation among respondents.

-State has adopted the Nurse Licensure Compact (NLC)
+State has adopted or implemented the Nurse Licensure Compact (NLC)

 National Council of State Boards of Nursing (NCSBN), Nurse Licensure Compact (NLC) Member States